frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 <img class="screenshot" alt="Perpetual Inventory" src="{{docs_base_url}}/assets/img/accounts/perpetual-dn-gl-5.png">

-As item is delivered from "Stores" warehouse, "Stores" account is credited and equal amount is debited to the expense account "Cost of Goods Sold".
+As an item is delivered from "Stores" warehouse, "Stores" account is credited and an equal amount is debited to the expense account "Cost of Goods Sold".
 The debit/credit amount is equal to the total valuation amount (buying cost) of the selling items.
-And valuation amount is calculated based on your preferred valuation method (FIFO / Moving Average) or actual cost of serialized items.
+And the valuation amount is calculated based on your preferred valuation method (FIFO / Moving Average) or actual cost of serialized items.

-    In this example, we have considered valuation method as FIFO.
+    In this example, we have considered the valuation method as FIFO.
     Valuation Rate  = Purchase Rate + Charges Included in Valuation = 200 + (250 * (2000 / 2500) / 10)
                     = 220